-Deferred Compensation Plans
+Deferred Compensation Plan

 We have a non-qualified deferred compensation plan offered to a select group of highly compensated employees.
 The plan provides participants with the opportunity to defer a portion of their compensation in a given plan year.
-The liabilities associated with the non-qualified deferred compensation plan totaled \$9.9 million and \$9.5 million at September 30, 2015 and 2014, respectively.
+The liabilities associated with the non-qualified deferred compensation plan are included in other long-term liabilities in our Consolidated Balance Sheets and totaled \$10.6 million and \$9.9 million at September 30, 2016 and 2015, respectively.

 In the first quarter of fiscal 2015, we began making contributions to a rabbi trust to provide a source of funds for satisfying a portion of these deferred compensation liabilities.
+The total carrying value of the assets set aside to fund deferred compensation liabilities, which was comprised entirely of life insurance contracts as of September 30, 2016, was \$3.6 million.
 The total carrying value of the assets set aside to fund deferred compensation liabilities as of September 30, 2015 was \$2.9 million, which included life insurance contracts with a carrying value of \$1.9 million and marketable securities with a carrying value of \$1.0 million.
 The carrying value of the life insurance contracts is based on the cash surrender value of the policies.
 The marketable securities in the rabbi trust are carried at fair value, which is based upon quoted market prices for identical securities.
 Changes in the carrying value of the deferred compensation liability, and changes in the carrying value of the assets held in the rabbi trust are reflected in our Consolidated Statements of Income.